What Is Couples Therapy Insurance?

 When billing the insurance company, therapists who take insurance usually must list a primary patient with a diagnosed mental health condition.
 This means one of the partners in couples therapy must be diagnosed with a mental health disorder.

 Unless their therapy is connected to a mental health condition, such as anxiety, depression, or substance use disorder, many insurance companies may not cover couples counseling.
+It's important to understand that some insurance plans may not cover couples counseling unless there's a diagnosed mental health condition involved.
 However, as many individuals' mental health conditions are affected by their relationship, a family and marriage therapist working in-network with an insurance company may bill under the mental health condition diagnosis.

 For example, if one of the partners is experiencing depression, the therapist may use the insurance code corresponding to that diagnosis.